urosevic/cc-ticker/readme.txt

 * `.price` - element that contain price value
 * `.currency` - element that contain currency symbol as a part of `.price`
 * `.change` - element that contains change value (amount and percentage)
-* `.dellay` - element that contains info about dellayed quotes
+* `.delay` - element that contains info about delayed quotes
 * `.coinbase` - element that contains referral link to Coin Base

 == Installation ==